 The adult’s starters arrived almost immediately and we were not disappointed with them.
 Ted really enjoyed his and mine was so good the children insisted on trying it more than once!

 Shortly after the adults’ starters arrived, as we requested, the kids meals were brought to the table.
-Robot had decided on BBQ ribs while Badger had opted for the rather less messy chicken burger.
-Despite Robot’s ribs being full of deliciously sticky sauce he didn’t end up going home covered in it because handy little wet wipes are served alongside the rib dishes, thankfully.
+Rowan had decided on BBQ ribs while Louis had opted for the rather less messy chicken burger.
+Despite Rowan’s ribs being full of deliciously sticky sauce he didn’t end up going home covered in it because handy little wet wipes are served alongside the rib dishes, thankfully.

-Badger & Robot’s lunch was from the kids’ menu:
+Louis & Rowan’s lunch was from the kids’ menu:

 The boys both said they’d enjoyed their meals, though neither of them cleared their plate because the portions are generous.
 Plus, of course, they needed to save room for dessert.
 At £6.95 for a main, a dessert and a soft drink I think the kids’ menu is really good value.
 It certainly makes a family meal out more affordable.